|

 Kensington Mission

-Meal prep on Friday, Feburary 28th at 1 p.m.
+Meal prep on Next Friday, May 30th at 3 p.m.

 Financial donations can be made to the church, either by check or online at trinitysolebury.org/donate Please put Kensington in the memo line.